message/iata/NZ.md

 - passengers with a visa issued by New Zealand if they have not been in Brazil, India, Indonesia, Pakistan or Papua New Guinea in the past 14 days.
 4. Passengers are not allowed to transit through New Zealand to Australia, Cook Isl. or Niue if they are arriving from Australia, Cook Isl. or Niue.
 5. Passengers are not allowed to transit through New Zealand to China (People's Rep.).
-- This does not apply to nationals of China (People’s Rep.) arriving from Cook Isl., Fiji, Niue, Samoa, Tonga or Vanuatu.
+- This does not apply to nationals of China (People's Rep.) arriving from Cook Isl., Fiji, Niue, Samoa, Tonga or Vanuatu.
 6. Transit is only allowed at Auckland (AKL) for maximum 24 hours.
-7. Passengers transiting through New Zealand to Australia must have a confirmed onward ticket on a red zone flight within 14 days.
+7. Passengers transiting through New Zealand to Australia must have a confirmed onward ticket on a red zone flight.
 8. Passengers and airline crew entering or transiting through New Zealand must have a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before departure.
 Those entering must register the vaccination in the Managed Isolation Allocation System at <a href="https://allocation.miq.govt.nz/portal/">https://allocation.miq.govt.nz/portal/</a>.
 - This does not apply to:
 - nationals of New Zealand;